-On completing my PhD I started work for Codemasters as a programmer, working on Toca Race Driver, a driving game.
-I stayed there for nearly two years, but eventually decided to move back into academia, to the position that I'm currently in here at Liverpool John Moores University, mostly on security research as Reader in Computer Security.
+After my PhD I worked briefly for Codemasters as a programmer on Toca Race Driver, a driving game.
+I stayed there for nearly two years, but eventually decided to move back into academia.
+Until recently I worked at Liverpool John Moores University, mostly on security research as Reader in Computer Security.

 Secure Component Composition: A feature of network computing is the constant interaction between systems.
 This includes Web services, embedded devices, Websites and Internet-enabled devices of all sorts.
 This has important ramifications in terms of security, as the composition of multiple components can have unexpected effects on the security properties of a larger system.
 An important part of my research involves considering how component composition affects security properties, and how this can be used advantageously.